Neboer/mini_ipgw/README.md

 ipgw --save-configure
 ```
 ### configuration file
+by default, the configuration file is ~/ipgw/settings.json
-You can set the default username(student number) and your password.
+You can set the default username(student number) and your password in it.

-You can also set the default account of the NEU network center website [http://ipgw.neu.edu.cn:8800/].
+You can also set the default account of the NEU network center website [ipgw.neu.edu.cn:8800](http://ipgw.neu.edu.cn:8800/)

  and so on ...